-When submitting information on a mixture, the duty holder must comply with the submission deadline according to the end use type of their ‘original’ mixture.
-That is, if a mixture originally formulated for industrial use ends up in a ‘final mixture’ intended for consumer or professional use, the duty holder should make their submission according to the requirements (and applicable deadline) set for consumer or professional use.
+When submitting information on a mixture, the duty holder must comply with the compliance date according to the end use type of their ‘original’ mixture.
+That is, if a mixture originally formulated for industrial use ends up in a ‘final mixture’ intended for consumer or professional use, the duty holder should make their submission according to the requirements (and relevant compliance date) set for consumer or professional use.

 Upon further agreement, the statistical information gathered on incidents could be shared to identify potential needs for preventative measures.